janwilmake/blog/2020/experiment-237-save-30-hours-a-week-by-eliminating-the-need-for-the-smartphone.md

 date: 2020-11-08
 modified_at: 2020-11-08
 tags: [productivity, distractions, minimalism, screenless]
+description: An experiment to reduce smartphone usage from 5 hours per day by eliminating the need for a phone at home, setting up all phone functions on a Mac instead to break the habit of dreamscrolling and increase productivity.
 ---

 # Experiment #237: Save 35 hours a week by eliminating the need for the smartphone